schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 Recent work done by [[ToM_for_multi-agentCollab_via_LLMs.pdf|Li et al.]] demonstrate in the collaborative learning environment - where 3 agents which communicate through GPT-4 need to defuse color-coded bombs (where a sequence order needs to be respect to defuse it) scattered in an unexplored environment - that agents display emergent cooperative behaviors.
 Despite the absence of explicit multi-agent training, LLM-based agents training exhibit: coordinated task allocation, synchronized movement and strategy negotiation and delegation.

 One key limitation of LLMs is the lack of persistent memory and internal state tracking.
 To address this, [[ToM_for_multi-agentCollab_via_LLMs.pdf|Li et al.]] introduce **belief state prompting**, in which each agent is given a text-based summary of what it has observed and what it believes about the environment and teammates.
-This technique enables the model to perform **Theory of Mind (ToM)** reasoning, that is, to make inferences about what other agents know or believe. #TODO Check if correct
+This technique enables the model to perform **Theory of Mind (ToM)** reasoning. ( #source -> [[Chain_of_Thoughts_prompting.pdf|Chain-of-Thought Prompting Elicits Reasoning in LLMs]])

-#TODO  *check if correct*
 The use of belief states allows agents to:
 - Maintain reliable knowledge about the situation
-- Keep tracks of the tools or intentions of the other agents
 - Reason about both **first-order beliefs** (what others know) and **second-order beliefs** (what others think you know)

+Implementing this belief states helps agents to collaborate in better ways.
+For example **first order belief** lets an agent reason: *Agent B doestn't know the laser is blocked, I should tell them*, **second order belief** allows thoughts like: *Agent A knows that I know about the gem, so  they won't go for it*.

 In the bomb defusal task, LLM-based agents equipped with belief states consistently achieve **perfect or near-perfect scores**, completing all three bomb phases with high success rates.

-Some vulnerabilities remains such as proposing invalid actions or the agents having hallucinations.
+Some vulnerabilities may be encountered such as proposing invalid actions or the agents having hallucinations.

 #TODO Explain what is Theory of Mind ?